-What can you do if your claim is delayed or denied?
+What to do if your claim is denied?

-Policyholders who have purchased a long-term disability insurance policy outside the employment relationship are not subject to ERISA law.
-The requirement that you exhaust administrative appeals before filing a lawsuit does not apply to private long-term disability insurance policies.
+Policyholders who have purchased a long-term disability insurance policy outside the employment relationship or obtained their policy as a government employee are not subject to ERISA.
+The requirement that you exhaust administrative appeals before filing a lawsuit does not apply in these cases.

 Generally, long-term disability insurance policies require policyholders to submit to an independent medical examination (IME).
 In reality, these medical evaluations do not remotely resemble anything close to “independent.”
-These physicians are chosen and paid by the insurance company.
-These medical professionals are fully aware that their chances of being hired for subsequent claims depends on a pro-insurer report.
-This type of report is the exact opposite of an “independent report.”
-Sometimes it is advisable for clients to bring a family member to the appointment who can observe and take notes or videotape the evaluation process.
+These physicians are chosen by and paid by the insurance company.

-Long-term disability insurance claims are subject to a far more complex process than auto insurance claims.
-The complex legal framework under ERISA makes it extremely risky to attempt to pursue an ERISA disability claim without legal representation.
+The complex legal framework of ERISA makes it extremely risky for an insured to pursue an ERISA disability claim without legal representation.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].